UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

 To generate new text from this analysis, choose an arbitrary word pair as a starting point.
 Use this pair of words to look up a random next word (using the table above) and append this new word to the text so far.
-This now gives you a new word pair at the end of the text, so look up a potential next word based on this pair.
+This now gives you three words with a new word pair (second and third words) at the end of the three-word text.
+Look up a potential next word based on this pair.
 This generates another pair to add to the list, and so on.
 In the previous example, we could start with "I may".
 The only possible next word is "I", so now we have::